 The fundamental belief of creative ability is that motivation governs action and we can see motivation through observing action, (Van der Reyden et al, 2019).
 Because we can see the motivation and action, levels of creative ability begin to emerge, and as you learn about the levels of creative ability, you will see an individual can move fluidly through the levels during illness and recovery.

-Unlike other occupational therapy models the VdTMoCA assists the therapist further, in providing stipulated guidelines for intervention.
-These guidelines inform the therapist how to select and grade activities, how to structure and present them whilst considering environmental influences.
+Creative ability is within us all, and because you can see it, assessment can start as soon as you meet an individual.
+Once the level of creative ability is confirmed the model then identifies the treatment aims.
+Unlike other OT models the VdTMoCA then assists the therapist further, in providing stipulated guidelines for intervention.
+These guidelines or principles inform the therapist how to select and grade activities, how to structure and present them whilst considering environmental influences.
 In addition, central to the core theoretical assumptions is the power of the therapeutic use of self, known as the handling principles which provide the therapist with the valuable tools to adapt their approach according to the level of creative ability.

 du Toit, V. (2015) Patient Volition and Action in Occupational Therapy (5th ed.).
 Pretoria: Vona and Marié du Toit Foundation.

 Sherwood, W. (2021) Perspectives on the Vona du Toit Model of Creative Ability: Practice, theory and philosophy.
 International Creative Ability Network.

 Van der Reyden, D, Casteleijn, D, Sherwood, W and de Witt, P. (2019) The Vona du Toit Model of Creative Ability: Origins, Constructs, Principles and Application in Occupational Therapy.
 Pretoria: The Marie and Vona du Toit Foundation.